fujaba/fulib/README.md

 ```
 <!-- end_code_fragment: -->

+### Object Diagrams

-This creates the object structure shown in the object diagram below.
+The code using the model creates the object structure shown in the object diagram below.

 ![simple object diagram](test/doc/images/studyRightObjects.png)